axelbrz/we-maze/README.md

 # We Maze!

 Two friends on bikes are looking for each other in the complex city of Buenos Aires.
+Annoying cars, subway stations and moving buildings are waiting for you!
 Help them to meet!

 <img src="http://globalgamejam.org/sites/default/files/styles/game_content__wide/public/games/screenshots/screen_69.png?itok=SmpGL8aS" alt="We Maze image" width="600px"></img>